 A sister to my grandfather.
 I adored her name.

 All those around her called her Ev or Evie.
-She preferred Evelyna.
+She preferred Evalena.

-I know this; I have a few letters, written in her youth.
+I know this; I have a few notes and cards, written in her youth.

 Imagine the lessons one would learn simply from